Loreto Valenzuela

 I think of research not as extraction but as attunement.
 Action, observation, reflection, return: a recursive method where documentation is a second loop of awareness, allowing perception to study its own traces.
 This resonates with neurophenomenology (Varela 1996), which couples disciplined first-person reports with third-person investigation.
 In artistic terms, the artist becomes both the situated subject and the instrument of inquiry.
 The aim is not certainty but clarity; not closure but a reliable sensitivity to what appears.

-At the intersection of these discourses, artistic practice becomes a poetics of consciousness—an ecology where care, material, and relation compose meaning together.
+5. Toward a Poetics of Consciousness At the intersection of these discourses, artistic practice becomes a poetics of consciousness—an ecology where care, material, and relation compose meaning together.
 In moments of deep making, the distinction between self and world softens: perception is no longer about something, but with something.
 This is perhaps what both philosophers and contemplative traditions indicate by “consciousness”: not a property inside the head, but the event of awareness in contact.
 Research, then, is a practice of staying with that event—tenderly, precisely, and with enough patience for emergence to show its form.

 References